Advisor

 Timeframe To Register Your Vehicle In A New State

 Your car should not be registered in one state and insured in another.
-Insuring your car in a state where you don’t reside is fraud.
-Insurance fraud carries heavy penalties, the least of which is that your claims will be denied.
+Insuring your car in a state where you don’t reside is considered fraud and could result in your claims being denied and your policy canceled.

-If you move, you’re required to register your vehicle with that state’s Department of Motor Vehicles (DMV).
+When you move permanently to a different state, you’re required to register your vehicle with that state’s Department of Motor Vehicles (DMV).
 The timeframe in which you must do so varies by state.
-If you are visiting another state temporarily, you do not need to register your vehicle.
+If you’re visiting another state temporarily, you don’t need to register your vehicle.
 All states allow you to drive an out-of-state car for a certain number of consecutive days (usually around a month).

 Here’s how long each state allows drivers to register vehicles after moving: